National Party (Poland): Generational shift: 1937-1939

+Times of war and occupation: 1939-1945

+On August 20, 1939, Tadeusz Bielecki received an emergency call up to the army and was sent to a unit in Ciechanów.
+It was probably also to keep the leader of the formation, which had been consistently paying attention to the German threat for several decades, unlike the Piłsudskiites, away from political settlements at the decisive moment.
+Through Władysław Jaworski, Bielecki only managed to hand over acting chairman duties to Mieczysław Trajdos.

+On the third day of the war, the Central Committee of the SN adopted a resolution, which was published the following day by the "Warsaw National Daily".
+It stated that "the eternal enemy of our nation" had started a war to "snatch our freedom and our lands."
+The goals of the ongoing war were put as follows: "We are fighting for our freedom, our honor, we are fighting for the faith of Christ, against Her enemies, we are fighting for European civilization, threatened by the barbarism of Germanism."
+It was emphasized that the Poles are not alone: "With us are our allies, France and Great Britain, who, like us, stood up to fight for the moral order, peace and freedom of Europe."
+Germany's defeat was expected, sooner or later: "The victory that this struggle brings us means not only a lasting peace after the breaking of German power, not only the completion of the great work of reuniting the eternal Polish lands with the Motherland, not only the incorporation of Gdańsk into Poland and the resolution of the East Prussian question, but the liberation of Central Europe from German supremacy and the superpower growth of our state."

 Policies

 The main goal of the party was the construction of a Catholic Polish State, through combining the principles of Catholicism and Nationalism.
 The party advocated a hierarchical organisation of society and the transformation of the political system by increasing the role of the Polish National elite within the country.
-The SN organised numerous rallies and demonstrations against the policies of the Sanacja government.

 It had the most influential political centres in Greater Poland, Pomerania, Warsaw, Wilno and Lwów.
 Prominent leaders of the old generation included Stanisław Stroński, Marian Seyda, Roman Rybarski, Stanisław Głąbiński, Witold Staniszkis, Wacław Komarnicki, Jan Zamorski, Jan Załuska and Stanisław Rymar.
 The young generation was represented by Tadeusz Bielecki, Jędrzej Giertych, Kazimierz Kowalski, Adam Doboszyński, Karol Stojanowski, Tadeusz Dworak, Karol Frycz, Witold Nowosad and Stefan Sacha.

 After World War II

-During the period of the Polish People's Republic the organization was outlawed in Poland but continued in the Polish emigration with a major centre in London.
-It was re-established in Warsaw in 1989 by Jan Ostoj Matłachowski, Leon Mirecki, Maciej Giertych, Boguslaw Jeznach, Bogusław Rybicki, and others.
+During the period of the Polish People's Republic the organization was outlawed in Poland but continued in the Polish emigration with a major center in London.
+It was re-established in Warsaw in 1989 by Jan Ostoj Matłachowski, Leon Mirecki, Maciej Giertych, Bogusław Jeznach, Bogusław Rybicki, and others.
 The new SN was officially registered on 21 August 1990 in sovereign Poland after the fall of communism in 1989.
 Most of its members eventually entered the League of Polish Families (LPR) and dissolved the National Party in 2001.